 This course continues the discussion of discrete mathematical structures introduced in Ma 255, focusing particularly on topics that contribute to further study of computer science as a discipline.
-Topics include recurrence relations, matrices, computational complexity, elementary computability, discrete probability, and a continuation of the study of digital logic and graph theory begun in the previous course.
+Topics include relations, matrices, computational complexity, elementary computability, discrete probability, recurrence relations, and a continuation of the study of graph theory begun in the previous course.
 Prerequisites: Ma 255, Cs 114.
-(OA)